ashwanthkumar/marathonctl/README.md

   version     Version of the Marathon CLI

 Flags:
   -h, --help          help for marathonctl
+      --host string   Marathon host in http://host:port form.
+Overrides the value in ~/.marathon.json

 Use "marathonctl [command] --help" for more information about a command.
 ```

 ## Configuration
-You need to create a configuration file `$HOME/.marathon.json` with the following contents
+You can optionally create a configuration file `$HOME/.marathon.json` with the following contents or pass `--host http://marathon.url:8080` to all the commands that you pass.

 ```
 {
   "url": "http://marathon.url:8080"
 }
 ```

 ## Deploy Apps
 `marathonctl deploy` helps you deploy applications to your Marathon setup from command line.
 It takes an app definition and tries to deploy it.